 Consideration for financial assistance is awarded on an annual basis for one year only and renewal is not automatic.
-All forms of financial aid must be reapplied for annually.
-In addition to complying with renewal criteria for the different aid programs described in the following sections, students who wish to be considered for financial aid must submit all required applications by the filing deadline of April 15th of each year.
+All forms of financial aid must be reapplied annually.
+In addition to complying with renewal criteria for the different aid programs described in the following sections, students who wish to be considered for financial aid must submit all required applications..